-- using another team's binary in your team - jamming the simulator by sending excessive commands per client - direct communication between players by using communication means other than those provided by the simulator, such as inter-process communication - manipulating competition machines or restarting them intentionally - unnatural behaviors that exploit weaknesses of the simulation
+- using another team's binary in your team - jamming the simulator by sending excessive commands per client - direct communication between players by using communication means other than those provided by the simulator, such as inter-process communication - manipulating competition machines or restarting them intentionally - unnatural behaviors that exploit weaknesses of the simulation commitment after consultation with the OC.

-Any of these is strictly forbidden.
-Other strategies might be found to violate the fair play commitment after consultation with the OC.
 However, we expect it to be clear how a fair team should behave.
 In particular, the destructive disruption of opponent agent operation or the gain of advantage by other means than explicitly offered by the simulator counts as unfair play.
 If you are in doubt about using a particular method, please ask the OC before the tournament starts.
 If a team is found to use unfair programming methods during the tournament, it will be immediately disqualified.